MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-configure-endpoint-settings.md

 #### Unallowed browsers

-For Windows devices, you add browsers, identified by their executable names, that will be blocked from accessing files that match the conditions of an enforced a DLP policy where the upload to cloud services restriction is set to block or block override.
-When these browsers are blocked from accessing a file, the end users will see a toast notification asking them to open the file through Microsoft Edge.
+For Windows devices you add browsers, identified by their executable names, that will be blocked from accessing files that match the conditions of an enforced a DLP policy where the upload to cloud services restriction is set to block or block override.
+When these browsers are blocked from accessing a file, the end users see a toast notification asking them to open the file through Microsoft Edge.

 For macOS devices, you must add the full file path.
 To find the full path of Mac apps: